 Johannesburg: a sassy city with a spellbinding history, magnetic urban energy, and heart of gold

 Cheap flights to Johannesburg are now available!
 Get tickets now so you can lose yourself in the spellbinding mystique of this sassy metropolis and finally understand why it is called the ‘City of Gold’.
 Johannesburg, South Africa is home to O.R.
 Tambo International Airport (JNB), which is a 25-minute drive from the city centre.
-The airport serves a multitude of airlines, including South African Airways, Mango, Flysafair and Kulula.
+The airport serves a multitude of airlines, including South African Airways, LIFT, FlySafair and CemAir.
 Popular domestic flights to Johannesburg depart from Cape Town and Durban.
 Flight duration from Cape Town to Johannesburg is approximately 2 hours.

 Popular flights to Johannesburg